 When you're investing in a pack, it's always good to know that it's going to last.
 This is especially true if you're prepping for a gap-year type of trip where you're going to be on the road for quite a while.
 We looked up the denier (or D) ratings for each of the bags in this review.
-The higher the denier rating, the more dense the fibers, which generally translates to stronger fabric.
-The only exception is when comparing denier ratings on different types of fabrics, for example 420D nylon is significantly stronger than a polyester fabric with the same rating.
+The higher the denier rating, the denser the fibers, which generally translates to a stronger fabric.
+The only exception is when comparing denier ratings on different types of fabrics, for example, 420D nylon is significantly stronger than a polyester fabric with the same rating.
 The Cotopaxi Nazca and the Mountain Hardwear Splitter 40 had two of the highest strength fabric ratings, but note that this comes at a cost in weight, as measured in ounces per liter capacity of the bag.

 The Minaal Carry-On 2.0 got its best score in this category, with an impressive 9 out of 10, in large part for the use of 600 and 1000 denier nylon.
 Wow!
-In addition to its high quality fabrics and components, the sleek design adds to its overall durability.
+In addition to its high-quality fabrics and components, the sleek design adds to its overall durability.
 It is sewn into a shape that is unlikely to get caught up on baggage carousels and retains strength under significant stress and strain.

 Finally, we packed each pack to the brim and took them out into the field.
-We toted these packs around for weekend camping trips, week long road trips, and weeks long international trips.
+We toted these packs around for weekend camping trips, week long road trips, and weeks-long international trips.
 We hopped from bus to taxi to subway, then hit the trails, beaches, and towns, all the while looking for any signs of abnormal wear and tear on our decidedly normal travel adventures.